bpampel/zettel/content/about/index.md

 This is a loose collection of thoughts, originally inspired by ideas like the [Zettelkasten](https://zettelkasten.de/introduction/).

-No guarantee for correctness, just for my personal reference
+No guarantee for correctness, just for my personal reference.

 Favicon adaptad from [freepik.com](https://freepik.com), Beario by [Mark Basarab](https://unsplash.com/@ignitedit).